etmitchell2022/Final-Space-Race/README.md

 Authors: Spencer Naugler, Carter Jeurissen, and Evan Mitchell

+## Juice
+- On our screen that shows up when you beat a level, there is confeti falling from the top of the screen.
+- When you flip the car over and it explodes there is a sreenshake to add impact.
+- Title Screen is animated to add life while starting the game

 ## Instructions

 - Use the right and left arrows to move the car forward and backward.
 These controls also work with rotating the car when it is off the ground.